topquark22/morseR24/README.md

 With pin D7 jumpered to ground:
 - If the push button is pressed during reset, the button will subsequently act as a code key for manual input.
 - If the push button is not pressed during reset, the output/transmission will blink continuously every 1 second.

+With pin D7 not jumpered to ground:
+- Pressing and holding the pushbutton enters test mode.
+The button will subsequently act as a code key for manual input.

 ## Radio configuration